Understanding Your Wallets

 Key rules:

-- You can only deposit/withdraw from the Main Wallet
+- You can only deposit/withdraw from the Deposit Wallet

 - You can transfer freely between any two wallets

-- Trading requires funds in the Binary Wallet
+- Trading requires funds in the Trading Wallet

 - Vault deposits require funds in the Vault Wallet